mahmutovicr/Projects/Log In Form/README.md

 ## About

-A secure user authentication system built with PHP and MySQL featuring registration, login, and session management.
+A secure user authentication system built with PHP and MySQL featuring registration, log in and session management.

 ## Features